 Union Bank Facility

 The Union Bank was built in 1841 and served as a planter's bank during Florida's territorial period.
 From 1869-1874, it housed the National Freedmen's Savings and Trust Company.
 The facility is Florida's oldest surviving bank, and is on the National Register of Historic Places.
 Interior renovations at Carnegie Library in 1996, led to a cooperative venture with the State of Florida.
 During this time, the Black Archives opened a satellite facility in the historic Union Bank building (a former Freedman’s Bureau Bank) in downtown Tallahassee.
 It presently serves as the home of the Black Archives' Capitol Complex satellite facility.
-The exhibits at the Union Bank focus on the African-American experience in Florida.

 For nearly 30 years, public demands for the center’s numerous services constantly grew.
 Equally impressive is the fact that members of the general public continue to donate all kinds of historical material.
 As a result, the Black Archives’ Carnegie Library facility became overcrowded.

 In 1998, U.S. Senators Bob Graham and Connie Mack, Congresswoman Carrie Meek and Congressman Allen Boyd sponsored a bill that resulted in the center receiving federal funds to help physically expand the Black Archives into a regional research facility.
 Construction of a $7 million, state-of-the-art was completed in 2005 and officially opened to the public in 2006.
 Upon accepting these federal appropriations and matching funds from the State of Florida, the center's focus was broadened to encompass the southeastern region.
 In June 2006, the Florida Legislature officially named the new expansion facility the Carrie Meek - James N. Eaton, Sr. Building.